aminem0/dwc-owl-rdf/README.md

 ![Labeled graph of the Viridian forest survey](images/viridian-labeled-graph.png)

 As can be seen, the graph reads like a book, and tells exactly the story researchers want it to say.
 This is crucial, as if biodiversity data is to be shared and reused among fellow researchers, first and foremost it needs to be fully understood.
 The set of terms in Darwin Core and the recently proposed Darwin Core DataPackage allow for the articulation of how the data are meant to be understood.
 To that end, the ontology in DWC-OWL allows for complex linking and eventually querying of these entities, maximizing reuse potential.

+In the following section, each dataset is accompanied by a brief description of its structure, the modelling choices used to represent it in RDF, as well as a summary discussion of what worked well (and what did not).
+This work also serves as a series of real-world test cases against which the ontology can be evaluated and refined.

 ## Real-world datasets